ajithyaasaf/solar-ERP/QUOTATION_DESCRIPTION_CHANGES_UNDERSTANDING.md

 ## 📋 EXECUTIVE SUMMARY

 This document provides a comprehensive understanding of the requested changes to the quotation-making process in the solar energy management application.
 The changes focus on modifying auto-generated descriptions in the "Quotation Pricing Details" table across five project types: **On-Grid, Off-Grid, Hybrid, Water Heater, and Water Pump**.
+Additionally, it covers UI/UX modifications to the quotation creation workflow and PDF template changes for Water Heater and Water Pump project types.

 ---